w3c/tr-design/README.md

 ## Contributing

 If you're familiar with GitHub then contributing is simple: just fork and make pull requests.
+Absolutely everyone is welcome (and even encouraged) to contribute to improve the design of W3C specifications.

 Discussions happen through issues, pull requests, and on spec-prod@w3.org.